 The trail follows NH Route 12 and then Quarry Road south and east from Troy Village.
 Leaving Quarry Road, it climbs to the summit of Fern Hill, dips down to a tributary of Quarry Brook where it meets the side trail to the Gap Mt.
 South Parking Lot.

-From Troy Center proceed along the sidewalk on Troy’s main street southeast along the southern end of the Village Common to NH 12 and a brook bridge crossing.
+From Troy Center proceed along the sidewalk on Troy’s Water Street southeast along the southern end of the Village to NH 12 and a brook bridge crossing.
+Note that there is a convience store and restaurant on the common in Troy, one block north of Water Street.
 Cross the highway to a sidewalk on its northwest side and turning right (S) continue along Rt 12 to the point where Quarry Rd. bears off to the left at 0.5 (11.5) miles.
 Bear left onto Quarry Road.
 The trail continues straight ahead uphill to an abandoned section of the road, where the much used gravel road turns left at 1.2 (11.9) miles.
 There is a fine spring to the right opposite the road turnoff and a few yards east of it.
 Go straight ahead up the abandoned road.
 (Do NOT use the driveway to the left of the abandoned road.)
 Near the top of Fern Hill at 1.4 (12.1) miles the road bears right and the trail immediately turns left up the bank and over a low stonewall.
 The trail goes straight ahead and downhill crossing two stone walls.
-At 1.5 (12.2) miles the trail veers to the left continuing downhill through a rocky area.
+At 1.5 (12.2) miles the trail veers to the left continuing downhill through a rocky area that has been recently logged.
+There are now fine views of the surrouncing hills.
 At 1.7 (12.4) miles a yellow-blazed trail comes in on the right just before a brook crossing.

 Copyright 2016, 2019 Frank Bequaert (Copying permitted for personal use only.)